mattdw/basilisk/README.md

 # basilisk

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for creating ring handlers that bundle together static resources.

 ## Usage

-FIXME
+Right now?
+Don't; you'll probably regret it.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Andrew Brehaut

 Distributed under the Eclipse Public License, the same as Clojure.